seli07/RegulatorX/README.md

 ### Next steps:
 1)	Implement end to end agentic verifications
 2)	Integrate auth0 to signin to various models apis securely.
-Currently , I define .env variable
+Currently , I define .env variable.
+You need to define the api key first before executing the code (self.apiKey = os.environ["GEMINI_API_KEY"]) (export GEMINI_API_KEY="your-api-key-here") in your linux kernel first
 3)	Implement finetuning workflow for human in the loop learning for introducing subject matter expertise
 4)	Build UI for human input and interaction